Land Code Ratification Vote Results

 Land Code Process

-This is a First Nation-driven initiative.
-First Nations that go through this process develop and ratify their own Land Code that reflects their unique laws, priorities and traditions.
-All voting citizens both on and off territory are involved in the Land Code ratification.
-Nothing is finalized without community approval via ratification vote.
+This is a First Nation-driven project.
+First Nations that go through this process develop their own Land Code that reflects their unique laws, priorities and traditions.
+Once the Land Code is completed, all eligible citizens, both on and off the reserve, will be asked to vote on the Land Code.
+Nothing is finalized without community approval through a vote.

 Benefits of a Land Code